fmay/ocr-python-1/.guides/sections.md

 ```

 ## A Note on Indentation
 When you start a new line after a colon your code (if writing it inside IDLE) you should find your code indented).
 Lines will keep indenting until you press backspace.
-Python knows that anything indented is inside the structure with the colon - in this case the if.
+Python knows that anything indented is inside the structure with the colon - in this case the `if`.
 Indenting is considered good practice in all programming languages as it makes code easier to read but in Python it is even more important as it affects the code’s meaning.

-For more complex conditions we can use and, or and not.
+For more complex conditions we can use `and`, `or` and `not`.
 When you are confident conditions with if should try to find out about these to make your code more efficient.

 ```python
 x=int(input('Enter a number between 1 and 100: '))